You are here

-From 1 July 2008, the 2008-09 Budget Measures extended the automatic granting of the war widow(er)'s pension to the widows and widowers of veterans who were in receipt of the temporarily totally incapacitated special rate and intermediate rate of disability pension at the time of the veteran's death.
+From 1 July 2008, the 2008-09 Budget Measures extended the automatic granting of the war widow(er)'s pension to the widows and widowers of veterans who were in receipt of the temporarily totally incapacitated special rate and intermediate rate of Disability Compensation Payment at the time of the veteran's death.

 Same sex partners of veterans treated the same as opposite sex defacto partners.